LiberTEM/LiberTEM/docs/source/releasing.rst

 * Send announcement message on mailing list
 * Edit :code:`setup.cfg` to include flaky tests again
 * Bump version in master branch to next .dev0
+* Add the current LiberTEM version to
+  `CVL <https://github.com/Characterisation-Virtual-Laboratory/CharacterisationVL-Software>`_ (add both the singularity and the .desktop file!)